Multi-Factor Authentication Introduction

 Learn About Strong Authentication Best Practices

 Considerations for Selecting a Multi-Factor Authentication Solution

-With the plethora of strong and two-factor authentication offerings available today, it is important for organizations to carefully evaluate the available solutions before making a decision on which solution to implement.
-When choosing a strong authentication solution, organizations should take a number of factors into account.
+With the plethora of access control offerings available today, it is important for organizations to carefully evaluate the available solutions before making a decision on which solution to implement.
+When choosing a solution, organizations should take a number of factors into account.
 The following are some questions to consider:

 Do I want to protect my internal network from unauthorized access?

-If so, consider two factor authentication solutions that enable flexible and comprehensive secure network access, both in the office and remotely if needed.
+If so, consider two-factor authentication (2FA) solutions that enable flexible and comprehensive secure network access, both in the office and remotely if needed.

 Do my users need to connect from remote locations?